MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Santa-Gifts/README.md

 For as long as anyone can remember, Santa has been keeping lists on paper.
 This causes the elves no end of problems when they get nibbled by a reindeer or Mrs Claus has a tidy up and throws out an old scrap of paper that Santa still needs.

-The elves have decided to modernise to help keep track of the data that's needed for such a massive operation.
+The elves have decided that to help keep track of the data that's needed for such a massive operation they need to help Santa modernise.
 They are starting with a small database, to help Santa with the transition, with just tables of who's been nice, or naughty, and the gifts that Santa will deliver.